BREAKING: RIP! ZIP! for Honi withdraws from race, SHAKE for Honi provisionally elected - Honi Soit

 The mysterious ZIP! for Honi ticket has officially withdrawn their nomination from the race to edit Honi Soit, leaving SHAKE for Honi as the winner without election.

-SHAKE for Honi consists of ten members: Andy Park (Switch), Bipasha Chakraborty, Christine Lai (SAlt-adjacent), Ethan Floyd, Eamonn Murphy (Switch), Veronica Lenard, Misbah Ansari, Luke Cass (Switch), Luke Mesterovic (Unity) and Katarina Butler (SLS).
+SHAKE for Honi consists of ten members: Andy Park (Switch), Bipasha Chakraborty, Christine Lai (SAlt-adjacent), Ethan Floyd, Eamonn Murphy (Switch), Veronica Lenard, Misbah Ansari (Grassroots-aligned), Luke Cass, Luke Mesterovic (Unity) and Katarina Butler (SLS).

 Although the identity of ZIP! for Honi was never revealed, it is highly suspected they were either a joke ticket cooked up by former editors and stupol hacks, or independently-aligned individuals with minimal experience writing for Honi.

-Note: Update: An amendment was made with regards to Misbah Ansari and Luke Cass’ factional affiliation.
-Ansari is Grassroots-aligned and Cass is now updated as non-affiliated.